arago/hiro-clients/README.md

 HIRO clients holds the official java clients for interacting with the APIs of HIRO (graph, connector, ...).

+A client written in Python 3 is available at https://github.com/arago/python-hiro-clients

 **Status**

 - Technical Preview